South Cornwall Hike Day 5, Taking It Easy

 - Weather: 22 degrees and full-on sunshine!

 Today is going to be a ridiculously short day.
 6 miles or so with two ferry rides thrown in for good measure – it can’t get any easier than that!
-Plus, an early start means I can get to Falmouth in time for an afternoon swim, and I’m definitely looking forward to that.
+Plus, an early start means I can get to Falmouth, the most important town in south Cornwall, in time for an afternoon swim, and I’m definitely looking forward to that.